-Indy Hunger Network is proud to be part of a new compelling documentary, The Working Hungry.
+Indy Hunger Network is proud to be part of a compelling new documentary, The Working Hungry.

 The Working Hungry is a 30 minute film built around the stories of three families, and through them the stories of more than 700,000 people across the state of Indiana.
 Most of these are working families, and their hunger is hidden from those around them.

-Hosting a Screening of the Film in Your Community?
+Interested to Host a Screening of the Film in Your Community?

 Use the Film Viewing & Discussion Guide below to have an even more meaningful event.